Commercial content | 18+ | T&C's Apply

 Back in the Premier League, the club struggled.
 A narrow escape from relegation in their first season, in which the club were part of one of the most dramatic days in Premier League history.
 The final day of the 2011/2012 season saw QPR travel to play Manchester City.
 QPR could lose the game and still stay up if other results went their way and City had to win to win the Premier League title.
 QPR were winning the game at one point, before Edin Dzeko and then Sergio Aguero in injury time scored and the title belonged to City.
 QPR were safe though, as Bolton Wanderers’ result meant they were relegated and gave QPR a reprieve.

 However, this dramatic escape was followed by another relegation fight.
 This time, the club lost and were back in the Championship for the 2013/2014 season.
 They were immediately promoted back to the top flight via the play-offs, but the following season QPR were relegated once more.
-The 2016/2017 season is the club’s second consecutive campaign in the Championship.
+The 2018/2019 season is the club’s fourth consecutive campaign in the Championship.

 The QPR football badge of 1953 is based on the Metropolitan Borough of Hammersmith’s coat of arms.
 It featured a banner underneath with the club name printed inside.